ARTIFICIAL GRASS CARE TIPS

 However, once the installation has been carried out, many homeowners are left with a host of maintenance related questions, such as; How do I keep my artificial lawn clean?
 What happens if I spill something on it? or Can I put heavy objects on my fake lawn?

-4 easy steps for maintaining an artificial lawn
+4 easy steps for maintaining artificial grass

 There are 4 easy steps to follow when maintaining an artificial lawn that will help it to stay in tip- top condition